wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## 2023-09.x Release Notes

-**Analyze Your Queries**

-With this release you can use the Query Analyzer and [analyze your queries and their subqueries](query_language_performance.html#use-the-query-analyzer).
+**Analyze Your Queries**: With this release you can use the Query Analyzer and [analyze your queries and their subqueries](query_language_performance.html#use-the-query-analyzer).
 When you expect to see certain data in Tanzu Observability, but it doesn’t show up for some reason, charts display a **No Data** message.
-When you this message on a chart, use the Query Analyzer and analyze your queries and subqueries.
+When you this message on a chart, use the Query Analyzer to analyze and troubleshoot your queries and subqueries.

 ## 2023-08.x Release Notes